logicguy1/The-Cookbook/README.md

 - Burger

 ## Tags
-🌱 - Vegitarian
+ 🌱 - Vegitarian\n
  🌽 - Gluten Free

 ## Template
 Feel free to put a PR just follow the template below for your recepie